genesiscommunitysuccess/docs/docs/web-ui-reference/integrations/webpack.md

 </html>
 ```

-There's nothing special about the HTML yet other than the `script` tag in the `body` that references the `bundle.js` file that our Webpack build will produce.
+There's nothing special about the HTML yet, other than the `script` tag in the `body` that references the `bundle.js` file that our Webpack build will produce.

 ## Using the components